 Most people have heard of Skype.
 Skype has a free, web conferencing solution that is also worth using.
 Even though this feature is not widely-known, Skype does allow screen sharing.
 What makes this feature even better is the fact that it is free.
 Skype is not as flexible as other apps that do not force participants to download any software.
 Anyone who wants to use Skype has to sign up.
 Users need to create a Skype name and download the program.
 In order to use the conferencing features, conference participants must be added to the contact list.

 Skype for business is possible.
-However, this feature has different applications and It requires an Office 365 subscription.
+However, this feature has different applications and It requires a Microsoft 365 (formerly Office 365) subscription.
 So, Skype for business may not be a good option for smaller teams looking to upgrade their service to a paid option.
 Skype allows users to host video and audio conferences that can host up to 25 participants.
 The number is participants is higher than most other solutions.
 Skype can also support desktop OS, Android, and iOS phone apps to allow on-the-go conferencing.

 Zoom has a free plan and a paid one.
 The paid plan is actually cheaper than GoToMeeting.
 Zoom's free plan only offers 40 minutes of conferencing.
 It also limits the number of call participants to three people.
 With an upgraded plan, businesses can have as many users as it wants, unlimited meetings and video conferencing that includes many more features.
 Some of the advanced features include active speaker view, dual stream for dual screens, and full-screen views.
 Participants can even call in to join the conference.